Nimit746/DSA-Project-/README.md

 # Contact Management System in C++

-* This C++ code implements a simple contact management system that allows users to add, view, remove duplicates, save, and exit the program.
+* This C++ code implements a simple contact management system that allows users to add, view, merge, save, and exit the program.
 The system uses a Contact struct to represent individual contacts, which consist of a name and a phoneNumber.

  Key Features: